XingchenCedricXu/xingchencedricxu.github.io/_pages/about.md

 I am a Ph.D. student in Information Systems at the Michael G. Foster School of Business, University of Washington.
 I'm fortunate to work under the supervision of Professor [Yong Tan](http://faculty.washington.edu/ytan/index.htm).
 Before my Ph.D. career, I studied Information Management and Information Systems at the School of Economics and Management, Tsinghua University.

-I am interested in the economics of human–AI and AI–AI interactions, especially in high-stakes domains (science, innovation, and labor).
+I am interested in the economics of human–AI and AI–AI interactions to improve innovation, efficiency, and welfare allocation in high-stakes domains.
 My research examines these interactions at both the individual and the market/societal levels, and translates the resulting empirical insights into design principles for AI systems, human–AI collaboration workflows, market mechanisms, and policy.

 I employ a multidisciplinary approach that combines econometric methods (including structural estimation), field/laboratory experiments, analytical models, and machine learning algorithms (including reinforcement learning and large language models) to analyze data, infer causality, and optimize policies.
 My work has appeared in *Management Science* and *Information Systems Research*, and has received paper awards from INFORMS, WITS, ICIS, and DSI.